Rei-SwitchBot/faq/en-us/Outdoor Meter.md

 Tap the gear icon in the top right corner.

-Turn on "Cloud Services" in the Settings screen.
+Turn on "Third-party Services" in the Settings screen.

 4．